How does the newly announced Synology DS1019+ NAS compare with the DS918+ NAS?

 Synology DS918+ or DS1019+ NAS – Power and Speed

 There is almost no difference in terms of processing and output between these two.
-They have the same CPU and Memory Options.
+They have the same CPU and Memory Options, however, the newer DS1019+ arrives with 8GB by default.
 Likewise, both have dual fans, dual USB 3.0, expandable with the DX517, hot swap bays and all the same features and functionality of the DSM 6.2 software.
 So in terms of power, there is barely anything in it at all!

 Synology DS918+ or DS1019+ NAS – Noise and Power Consumption